 If you do not have previous experience with diving, you should start with this tour, which is valid as a credit for the PADI diver course in the open sea.
 If you are already a certified diver, then this is your tour.

 Whether you’re going to do extreme sports or not, I recommend you buy travel insurance for Indonesia.
 I had to use it when some monkeys bit me in the Monkey Forest of Ubud.
+Here you can find a 5% discount to get the cheapest travel insurance.

 Other guided tours in Bali